 State Code: The unemployment insurance system is administered in Virginia through Title 65.2 (Workers' Compensation).
-Title 2.2-1204 (Health insurance programs for employees of local governments) requires local governments to make health insurance plans available to employees.
+Title 2.2-1204 (Health Insurance Program for Employees) requires local governments to make health insurance plans available to employees.
 The Auditor of Public Accounts for the Commonwealth requires political subdivisions in Virginia to adhere to financial reporting standards defined by the Governmental Accounting Standards Board.
-Requirements for transient occupancy taxes are defined in 58.1-3819 (Transient occupancy tax) and 58.1-1744 (Local transportation transient occupancy tax).
+Requirements for transient occupancy taxes are defined in 58.1-3819 (Transient occupancy tax) and 58.1-1744 (local transportation transient occupancy tax)